 To perform the test, a small anal probe is lubricated and inserted comfortably into the anus of a patient who is lying on their side, facing a computer screen.
 The patient is cued to perform several simple muscle actions that include resting, squeezing and lifting, pushing, coughing, and so on.
 These maneuvers are displayed and recorded as line graphs on the computer to be used for future comparison.

 EMG as biofeedback treatment is a proven effective tool that provides accurate, fast, and meaningful tests for patients who need to regain control of the muscles of the pelvic floor.
 Biofeedback training can be used to upregulate muscles for people who have issues with laxity or fecal or urinary incontinence.
 Biofeedback can be used to downregulate muscle activity in people who experience anal spasm, pelvic floor hypertonicity that is causing pain and/or inhibiting sexual fulfillment, or muscle tightness contributing to injuries such as anal fissures.
-The line graphs produced on the computer’s EMG program provide immediate knowledge of the performance of a given task allowing instant activity modification and future goal setting
+The line graphs produced on the computer’s EMG program provide immediate knowledge of the performance of a given task allowing instant activity modification and future goal setting.

-The results of the Anorectal Manometry test will be considered and compared with the information from the other tests and observations made on the day of your evaluation so a complete holistic personal picture of the individual can be made and a personalized program toward recovery established
+The results of the Anorectal Manometry test will be considered and compared with the information from the other tests and observations made on the day of your evaluation so a complete holistic personal picture of the individual can be made and a personalized program toward recovery established.

-PELVIC FLOOR THERAPY FOLLOWING ANAL MANOMETRY
+PELVIC FLOOR THERAPY FOLLOWING ANORECTAL MANOMETRY

 If you are a gay man or someone who engages in anal receptive sex (bottoming) and you want to check the health of your pelvic floor or if you’ve been experiencing anal laxity or tightness, or any of the aforementioned conditions, make an appointment today for an anorectal manometry in NYC.
 We are here to help you maintain the health and wellbeing of your pelvic floor.